ronnygunawan/one/README.md

                                    let jwtToken = ...
                                    ...
                                    select client.GetStringAsync(uri);
-// httpClient is not be disposed and can still be reused
+// httpClient is not disposed and can still be reused
 ```

 # Planned Features